 What is a peony?

-A peony (pronounced pee-o-nee) is a hardy perennial plant that grows big, fluffy flowers in a variety of pink, purple and white colors.
-Its scientific name is ‘paeonia’ and has three different varieties: herbacious, tree, and itoh.
+A peony (pronounced pee-o-nee) is a hardy perennial plant that grows big, fluffy flowers in a variety of pink, purple, and white colors.
+Its scientific name is ‘Paeonia’ and has three different varieties: herbaceous, tree, and itoh.